-Speaking and listening also come first in each unit because in most cases, and especially in grades 1-4, students will be learning this aspect of the language first.
+Speaking and listening also come first in each unit because in most cases, students will be learning this aspect of the language first.
 Reading precedes writing because it is a receptive skill (rather than a productive skill) and the reading text will often provide a model for writing.
-In grades 1 and 2, writing is developing literacy skills in English so the focus is on copying letters and models.
-In grades 3 and 4 students gradually progress to producing their own words and sentences.